 Another option for staying ahead of the curve is to use The Baby Name Wizard.
 Type in a name to see a graph of how its popularity will trend over time in the United States.

 For example, the name Adele is now following a pattern similar to that of Grace or Lavinia.
 The names popular in the early 20th century had a comeback recently.
 Adele’s spike in popularity also relates to the fact that Adele is a recognized Grammy Award-winning singer, and many parents are drawn to celebrity names.

 Other research found that the sound of the first letter of a name, like the “C” in Christina or the “M” in Matthew also spike and then fall in popularity.

-Whether you choose to go with “something new” this year or “go retro” with a ‘90s name.
-Or delve further back to earlier generations… or even choose from Biblical times.
+You can choose to go with “something new” this year or “go retro” with a ‘90s name, or delve further back to earlier generations… or even choose from Biblical times.
 You might even pick something beyond unusual… Whatever name you give your child will be unique—because it’s your baby!